Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting

 Rendered Results

-(b) Additionally, we introduce coarse and fine temporal embeddings to represent the slow and fast state of the dynamic scene.
+(a) Firstly, we assign a latent embedding for each Gaussian.
+Additionally, we introduce coarse and fine temporal embeddings to represent the slow and fast state of the dynamic scene.

-(c) By employing two decoders that take per-Gaussian latent embeddings along with coarse and fine temporal embeddings as input, we estimate slow or large changes and fast or detailed changes to model the final deformation, respectively.
+(b) By employing two decoders that take per-Gaussian latent embeddings along with coarse and fine temporal embeddings as input, we estimate slow or large changes and fast or detailed changes to model the final deformation, respectively.

 Rendered Results